OWNER & RESIDENT A-Z

 In addition to ensuring that you are covered for Indemnification and upgrades to the ‘Standard Unit’, your Unit owner's insurance should cover all your personal belongings and the contents of your Unit.
 It is wise to make an inventory, take a video or take photographs that show everything from major appliances and furniture to clothing, children's toys and kitchen utensils, and includes major improvements that have been made to the Unit.
 The inventory should be kept in a safe place and be up to date.
 This inventory is needed to determine how much coverage is required and, after a loss, to refresh the memory of what was owned and to use as proof to an insurance adjuster.
 Tenants should have a 'renter policy' covering personal possessions and liability.

-Your own insurance should also cover personal injury.
-For some special items such as jewellery, furs, silverware, stamp and coin collections and securities, coverage is either excluded or extremely limited under most insurance policies.
+Your own insurance should also cover the deductible on the Corporation’s master insurance policy for which an Owner may be responsible and for personal injury.
+For some special items such as jewelry, furs, silverware, stamp and coin collections and securities, coverage is either excluded or extremely limited under most insurance policies.
 Articles such as these often have a high value, and frequently leave the premises.
 You must insure them separately by a special rider on your policy; if you have such items be sure your insurance broker is aware of them.

-YOU ARE STRONGLY ADVISED TO DISCUSS YOUR INSURANCE NEEDS WITH YOUR INSURANCE BROKER.
+OWNERS (and Tenants) ARE STRONGLY ADVISED TO DISCUSS THEIR INSURANCE NEEDS WITH AN INSURANCE BROKER.
 Most insurance companies offer special 'condominium owner' policies that take into account the fact that the Corporation insures the 'structure' under the Master Policy.

 C. INSURANCE CLAIM PROCEDURE